 Simply fill out the form on this page or call our Denver home office to schedule an in-person or telephone consultation.
 One of our experienced Colorado drug defense lawyers will get back to you promptly to discuss your case and the best defenses to your meth precursor possession charges.

-Communities our Colorado criminal attorneys serve include Denver, Colorado Springs, Aurora, Fort Collins, Lakewood, Thornton, Arvada, Westminster, Centennial and Boulder.
+Communities our criminal attorneys serve include Denver, Colorado Springs, Aurora, Fort Collins, Lakewood, Thornton, Arvada, Westminster, Centennial and Boulder.
+Our lawyers can help to secure bail and OR release at any of the state's jails, including the San Miguel County Jail in Telluride.

 In Denver, our home office can be found at: